harmony-one/harmony-open/README.md

 **What are the bounties?**

 There are two categories of bounties in Stake Heist:
-1. [Exploit] (https://github.com/harmony-one/harmony/labels/exploit): These bounties help us identify vulnerabilities in our design and code.
+1. [Exploit](https://github.com/harmony-one/harmony/labels/exploit): These bounties help us identify vulnerabilities in our design and code.
 These are open ended and usually include attack vectors and exploits.
   - Since these bounties are open ended and difficult to pre-define, they will have a tiered prize mechanism.

-2. [Project] (https://github.com/harmony-one/harmony/labels/project): These bounties are projects that are useful for validators and delegators in staking.
+2. [Project](https://github.com/harmony-one/harmony/labels/project): These bounties are projects that are useful for validators and delegators in staking.
 The requirements for these bounties are more clear (compared to exploits).

 **Prizes and judging criteria**